Part E: Suspension and exclusion powers

 2.5 The operation of suspensions for students in breach of the conditions of leave of their visa or under immigration laws will be kept under review by the Visa Policy, Operations and Compliance Manager.

-Guidance: Return to study for Tier 4 visa holders is addressed at paragraph 11 below.
+Guidance: Return to study for student visa holders is addressed at paragraph 11 below.

 Guidance: You must supply documents for any evidence to support your demonstration of compliance (e.g. letter from your doctor).
 If the original document is not written in English you must provide a certified translation.

 3. SSEP due to an infectious illness